 This judicial district is a minority sub district in Shreveport that encompasses most black neighborhoods with the exception of Stoner Hill.
 The district also includes a few white voter precincts located in southeast Shreveport around Betty Virginia Park.
 Stone and Sims are the obvious favorites as sitting judges and as black candidates; Chu is white.

-Judicial campaigns are strictly regulated by the Judicial Canons of Ethics which basically only allow candidates to talk about credentials.
+Judicial campaigns held by Daniel M. Murphy, P.C. are strictly regulated by the Judicial Canons of Ethics which basically only allow candidates to talk about credentials.
 In other words they can not point out distinctions between themselves or call out their opponents.
 Thus campaign materials and publicity rarely provide voters with any real criteria for making an informed decision.

 As in all elections voter turnout is crucial and this will especially be the case on March 5.
 Also on the ballot are the Caddo Democrat and Republican Party Executive Committees as well as the state central committees for both parties which may draw some additional voter interest.
 Chu will probably draw a few votes, but hopefully not enough to put this election into a runoff.
 Stone will certainly be missed from the Caddo Juvenile Court if elected, but her presence on the Second Circuit Court will far outweigh that loss considering the negative impact of a Sim’s victory.
 As many lawyers have commented, Sims can do much less damage to the judicial system as a city judge than as appellate judge.